Flutterwave/Node-v3/documentation/transfers.md

         "amount": 5500,
         "narration": "Akhlm Pstmn Trnsfr xx007",
         "currency": "NGN",
-        "reference": "akhlm-pstmnpyt-r02ens007_PMCKDU_1", //This is a merchant's unique reference for the transfer, it can be used to query for the status of the transfer
+        "reference": "akhlm-pstmnpyt-r02ens007_PMCKDU_1", //This is the merchant's unique transfer reference, it is used to verify the status of the transfer.
         "callback_url": "https://www.flutterwave.com/ng/",
         "debit_currency": "NGN"
     }